 Actuarial assumptions for both cost-sharing defined benefit plans are reviewed annually by the Florida Retirement System Actuarial Assumptions Conference.
 The FRS Pension Plan has a valuation performed annually.
 The HIS Program has a valuation performed biennially that is updated for GASB reporting in the year a valuation is not performed.
-The most recent experience study for the FRS Pension Plan was completed in 2014 for the period July 1, 2008 through June 30, 2013.
+The most recent experience study for the FRS Pension Plan was completed in 2019 for the period July 1, 2013 through June 30, 2018.
 Because the HIS Program is funded on a pay-as-you-go basis, no experience study has been completed for that program.
 The actuarial assumptions that determined the total pension liability for the HIS Program were based on certain results of the most recent experience study for the FRS Pension Plan.

 The total pension liability for each cost-sharing defined benefit plan was determined using the individual entry age actuarial cost method.
 Inflation increases for both plans is assumed at 2.60%.
 Payroll growth, including inflation, for both plans is assumed at 3.25%.
-Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments was reduced from 7.10% to 7.00%.
+Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments was reduced from 7.00% to 6.90%.
 The Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.

-Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate was increased from 3.58% to 3.87% was used to determine the total pension liability for the program (Bond Buyer General Obligation 20-Bond Municipal Bond Index).
-Mortality assumptions for both plans were based on the Generational RP-2000 with Projection Scale BB tables.
+Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate, which was decreased from 3.87% to 3.50%, was used to determine the total pension liability for the program (Bond Buyer General Obligation 20-Bond Municipal Bond Index).
+Mortality assumptions for the Pension Plan were based on PUB-2010 base table projected generationally with Scale MP-2018 while the HIS plan were based on the Generational RP-2000 with Projection Scale BB tables.